 Please contact our immigration team on +44 (0)20-3355-9610 for more details:

 – Helen Smith: [email protected]

 * There will also be provision for ‘close family members’ who were in an existing relationship with an EU citizen who falls within the scheme, but who were resident overseas on 31 December 2020, to subsequently enter the UK under the scheme.
 Children born on and after 31 December 2020 to parents with settled or pre-settled status should also be covered in many cases.
-In a no-deal situation, the relevant date will be brought forward to 29 March 2019, and there will be a deadline for applications by such family members other than new children to be made by 29 March 2022 (and the EU citizen must have settled status).
-Future partners/other dependent relatives will also be able to join persons with settled status before 31 December 2020, in a no-deal situation.
+In a no-deal situation, the relevant date will be brought forward to exit day, and there will be a deadline for applications by such family members other than new children to be made by 29 March 2022.
+Future partners/other dependent relatives will also be able to join persons with pre-settled or settled status before 31 December 2020, in a no-deal situation.